Small-Angle Scattering: Scattering Efficiency

 This immediately shows, that only for the case $i=0$ there can be only two states.
 Since it is impossible to know the spin state of non-zero spin nuclei under ambient conditions, the differential cross section becomes a two-body problem of the form:

-Here $\left\langle b_i b_j\right\rangle$ is the expectation value of the SLD for each $b_ib_j$ combination possible given isotope and spin variability.
+Here $\left\langle b_i b_j\right\rangle$ is the expectation value of the product of scattering lengths for each $b_ib_j$ combination possible given isotope and spin variability.
 For this there is only one coherent outcome, where $b_i = b_j$, which then results in

 All other cases result in $b_i \neq b_j$ and therefore

 This then results in